 Dr. Canham attended medical school at Washington University in St. Louis.
-He then completed residency in orthopaedic surgery at the University of Rochester Medical Center.
-He developed a special interest in hip and knee replacement and therefore completed an additional one-year fellowship in hip and knee replacement surgery at Houston Methodist Hospital.
+He then completed his residency in orthopaedic surgery at the University of Rochester Medical Center.
+Dr. Canham developed a special interest in hip and knee replacement and went on to completed an additional one-year fellowship in hip and knee replacement surgery at Houston Methodist Hospital.
 There he received specialized training in the management of patients requiring the most complex types of reconstructive hip and knee procedures.

 Dr. Canham’s practice focuses on problems of the hip and knee as well as fractures involving the upper and lower extremities.
-He performs minimally invasive direct anterior total hip arthroplasty and has a special interest in rapid recovery protocols following hip and knee replacement surgery.
+He performs robotic-assisted total knee replacement and minimally invasive direct anterior total hip arthroplasty.
+Dr. Canham has a special interest in rapid recovery protocols following hip and knee replacement surgery.
 He is also specialized in treating failed or problematic hip and knee replacements and managing infected joint replacements.

-Dr. Canham is committed to evidence-based orthopaedic care and has authored numerous peer-reviewed publications in the field of orthopedics.
-Research he has been involved in has also been presented at numerous national meetings.
+Dr. Canham is certified by the American Board of Orthopaedic Surgery and is committed to evidence-based orthopaedic care.
+He has authored numerous peer-reviewed publications in the field of orthopedics.
+The research he has been involved in has been presented at numerous national meetings.

 1445 Portland Ave